w3f/polkadot-wiki/docs/learn/learn-opengov.md

 [**Origins and Tracks**](../maintain/maintain-guides-opengov.md#origins-and-tracks-info), are introduced to help aid in the flow and processing of the referenda protocol.

-An **Origin** is a specific level of privilege that will determine the **Track** of all referenda originating from that origin.
-The track outlines the lifecycle for the proposal and is independent from other origins' tracks.
-The proposer of the referenda now selects an appropriate Origin for their request based on the requirements of the proposal.

-Although the track structure is the same for all origins, track parameters are not.
-Such parameters
-include:

-- **Maximum Deciding or Capacity**: the limit for the number of referenda that can be decided at once.
-- **Decision deposit**: the amount of funds that must be placed on deposit in order to enter the Decision Period (note that more requirements must be met to enter the Decision Period).
-- **Preparation Period**: the minimum amount of voting time needed before entering the Decision Period (given capacity and deposit are met).
-- **Decision Period**: the maximum amount of time to approve a proposal.
-If not approved by the end of the period, the proposal will be rejected.
-- **Confirmation Period**: the minimum amount of time (within the Decision Period) the approval and support criteria must hold before the proposal is approved and moved to the enactment period.
-- **Minimum Enactment Period**: the minimum amount of waiting time before the proposed changes are applied
-- **Approval Curve**: the curve describing the minimum % of _aye_ votes as a function of time within the Decision Period.
-The approval % is defined as the portion of _aye_ votes (adjusted for conviction) over the total votes (_aye_, _nay_, and _abstained_).
-- **Support Curve**: the curve describing the minimum % of all votes as a function of time within the Decision Period.
-The support % is defined as the portion of all votes without conviction (i.e.
-  _aye_, _nay_ and _abstained_) over the total possible amount of votes in the system.
-Support is a measure of turnout.

-So for example, a runtime upgrade (`set_code` call) does not have the same implications for the ecosystem as the approval of a treasury tip (`reportAwesome` call), and therefore different Origins are needed in which different deposits, turnouts (i.e. support), approvals, and a minimum [enactment](#enactment) periods will be predetermined on the pallet.

 ### Cancelling and Blacklisting

 :::info Cancelling Referenda in Governace v1